l2hyunwoo/compose-stability-analyzer/README.md

 ### Configuration

-You can customize what gets tracked and where files are stored on your gradle file:
+You can customize what gets tracked and where files are stored in your Gradle file:

 ```kotlin
 // In your build.gradle.kts